On the kinematic cosmic dipole tension: Application to concrete examples

 We also calculate the value of the evolution dipole that we would need in order to reproduce the dipole predicted by Ellis and Baldwin, $\mathcal{D}_{\rm EB}=0.0072$.
-We find $\mathcal{D}_{\rm evol}=0.0027$, corresponding to an $f_{\rm evol}$ which is larger (less negative) than the one extracted from eBOSS.
+We find $\mathcal{D}_{\rm evol} = 0.0057$, corresponding to an $f_{\rm evol}$ which is larger (less negative) than the one extracted from eBOSS.
 We show such an example in Fig.~\ref{fig:fevolmodel} (dot-dashed yellow line).
-We see that the slope of this model is significantly smaller than the one observed in eBOSS: in particular this means that at $z=0.7$ (lower end of the eBOSS sample) the CatWISE2020 quasars should evolve at a rate which is twice smaller than their eBOSS counterpart in order to reproduce the tension.
+We see that the slope of this model is smaller than the one observed in eBOSS.